ThresiaCatherin/dmbi/Viva.md

 What's is info gain ?

 What is naive based Classifier ?
+Naïve Bayes classifiers are a family of simple probabilistic classifiers which assume that the effect of an attribute value on a given class is independent of the values of the other attributes.
+This assumption is called class conditional independence.
+It is made to simplify the computations involved and, in this sense, is considered “naïve”.
+In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.

 What is regression ?
 Regression is a statistical measure used in finance, investing and other disciplines that attempts to determine the strength of the relationship between one dependent variable (usually denoted by Y) and a series of other changing variables (known as independent variables).